 Their tasting notes often include nutty and chocolate hints with a smooth finish.
 These stronger flavors makes them suitable for adding milk to your coffee.

-They’re good for those who love exceptionally strong coffee, always with milk.
+They’re good for those who love exceptionally strong coffee with milk.
 However, they’re more suitable for espresso than the French Press.

 If you have a lot of fines or silt in your cup, or if your coffee has a muddy taste, part of the reason may be you are using the wrong grind for french press coffee.